|2004 RICHARD POLLOCK||2005 - No Entrant|

 |2016 KIRSTIN WALLER||2017 - No Entrant|

-Mackenzie wants to continue to educate the community on the importance of agriculture and farming in the town planning and development industry, wishing to educate the younger generation on the importance of agriculture and farming, specifically in relation to food production and it is an interest she is very passionate about.
+Mackenzie wishes to continue educating the younger generation on the importance of agriculture and farming, specifically in relation to food production.

 RURAL AMBASSADOR AWARDS COMPETITION: